mishgon/vox2vec/README.md

 Since CT images are 3D and usually of high resolution, the common practice is patch-wise deep learning pipelines, when an input image is splitted into (overlapping) patches, a neural network is applied to individual patches, and the patch-wise predictions are then aggregated to obtain a final prediction.

 vox2vec can be easily plugged in such pipelines as a patch-wise feature extractor.
-The recommnded patch size is `(128, 128, 32)`.
+The recommended patch size is `(128, 128, 32)`.
 For such a patch, vox2vec returns a feature pyramid containing `6` feature maps with increasing number of channels and decreasing resolutions.
 See an example below

 ```vox2vec
 from vox2vec import vox2vec_contrastive